jhackett1/wp-geo-search/README.md

     "geo_query" => array(
             "latitude" => -52.005,
             "longitude" => 0.005,
-            "within" => 10
+            "radius" => 10
     )
 ))
 ```

-Or order by distance:
+Or order by nearness:

 ```
 $query = new WP_Query(array(